Moduretic 5-50 Side Effects

 Applies to amiloride / hydrochlorothiazide: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking amiloride / hydrochlorothiazide:More common
+You should check with your doctor immediately if any of these side effects occur when taking amiloride / hydrochlorothiazide:More common

 - Abdominal pain